semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 - vertical lines (in addition to horizontal);
 - labels for the X and Y axes (don't color them, as this makes the chart harder to read);
-- a legend if the dataset has different categories, each with a different color.
+- a legend if the data set has different categories, each with a different color.

 ::: tip
 Make sure to add information on what the bubble size means.